ID00011977/Web-tech.CW.00011977/README.md

-# This web application allows users to create, delete news.
+# This web application allows users to create, delete posts.

 ### To run this web application locally you must follow the steps indicated below: